 A broken buttercream is often caused by adding too much liquid to your recipe.
 To avoid this, try using concentrated flavors, such as extracts, jams or even citrus zest rather than juice or puree.

-Thankfully changing the consistency of your icing is one of the easiest fixes!
-Our Icing Consistency Chart makes it easy to achieve the consistency you need for your decorating project.
+Thankfully changing the consistency of your frosting is one of the easiest fixes!
+Our Frosting Consistency Chart makes it easy to achieve the consistency you need for your decorating project.

 Why is My Buttercream Drooping and Wilting?